- Technical Help

 Calcium added in smaller amounts can also benefit oxidation resistance.

-Rare earth elements including cerium and yttrium are also added to make some of the specialized heat resisting grades.
-These additions probably have an effect similar to nickel, by assisting the adhesion of the chromium rich oxide layer to the metal surface.
+Rare earth elements including cerium and yttrium are also added to make some of the specialised heat resisting grades.
+These additions have an effect similar to nickel, by assisting the adhesion of the chromium rich oxide layer to the metal surface, but their exact mode of action is disputed.

 |BS EN 10095, 1.4835 composition, weight %|

-As well as their lower elevated temperature strength, the ferritic steels can form brittle constituents under certain temperature ranges.
+As well as their lower elevated temperature strength, the ferritic steels can form brittle constituents after holding in certain temperature ranges.